rundeck/docs/docs/manual/workflow-steps/pagerduty.md

 : The API key for the account that contains the incident to update.

 - **Email**
-: A valid email associated with the account of the API key.
-This is required.
+: The email address associated with the API token (whichever user was logged in when the token was created)

 - **Escalation Leve**
 : The level of the escalation policy that the incident should be escalated to.